 - For Adobe Illustrator, you can directly export your design as a PSD file.
 Simply navigate to File → Export → Export As and choose "Photoshop (PSD)".
 See this tutorial for a more detailed guide to exporting your design.

-- Similar to Illustrator, in Affinity Designer you can navigate to File → Export and select PSD as your format.
+- Similar to Illustrator, in Affinity Designer, you can navigate to File → Export and select PSD as your format.

-- For Sketch files, you can copy your Sketch design to Affinity Designer and then export as a PSD.
+- For Sketch files, you can copy your Sketch design to Affinity Designer and then export it as a PSD.
 See this tutorial for a more detailed guide.